 The good news is that there is now a way for children to learn about electronics, technology, and engineering in a way that is safe and kid-friendly: LittleBits.
 LittleBits makes STEM and electronics literally child’s play.

 If you are new to electronics, it would be difficult for you to know what the components are and which particular ones to use for which particular purpose.

 You would probably have a difficult time trying to decide which LittleBits to buy for your kids.
 Fortunately, LittleBits offers starter kits to make things easier for everyone.

-The Droid Inventor Kit costs $100 Droid Inventor Kit (For the latest prices check here) and contains everything the kids will need to create their own droid.
+For the latest cost of Droid Inventor Kit check here and contains everything the kids will need to create their own droid.
 With the kit, they get six different bits, as well as different droid parts.

 The kit also includes customizable stickers to make the droid truly your kids’ own.
 All they need to do is to assemble everything and start playing with their droid.
 They can:

 - Explore 20 different sounds that were recorded from Star Wars movies.